networknt/light-doc/docs/content/tools/hugo-docs.md

 Please note that the above steps have to be done on every new computer and every time you create the light-doc repo, you need to follow the same steps to setup everything.

+Basically, there are two sub modules:

+* the public folder of docs folder
+* the themes folder of docs folder